-Introduction: Justice Fred H. Blume's Annotated Justinian Code
+Revised Introduction to Justice Fred H. Blume's Annotated Justinian Code

 From about 1920 to 1952, Fred H. Blume, attorney and Wyoming Supreme Court Justice, worked alone in his spare time to produce a massive, annotated English translation of Justinian's Code.
-His hopes of seeing it published during his lifetime never came to fruition.
-Blume also translated Justinian's Novels into English during the same period, but they, too, remained unpublished.
-This web site is dedicated primarily to housing an edited, electronic version of Justice Blume's magnum opus--what he referred to as his Annotated Justinian Code.
-It also contains his translation of the Novels and other materials related to Justice Blume's Roman law work, but it does not attempt to be a portal for research on the Code or Roman law in general.
+Blume also translated Justinian's Novels (Novellae Constitutiones) into English during the same period, but neither of these projects was published in his lifetime.
+This web site is dedicated primarily to housing an edited, electronic version of Justice Blume's magnum opus--what he referred to as his Annotated Justinian Code, but it also contains his translation of the Novels and other materials related to Justice Blume's Roman law scholarship.
+However, this site is not a portal for research on the Code or Roman law in general.

 Fred H. Blume's long life has been ably chronicled elsewhere by Wyoming Supreme Court Justice Michael Golden.
-In addition, I have published a detailed account of the translation itself-how Blume developed the extensive library that supported his translation, his approach to translation, his collaboration with Professor Clyde Pharr on related projects, and the like.
-2
+In addition, I have published a detailed account of the translation itself: how Blume developed the extensive library that supported his translation; his approach to translation; his collaboration with Professor Clyde Pharr on related projects; and other efforts.

-Thus, for the purposes of this introduction to Justice Blume's translation, it will suffice to offer the reader the following chronology of important events concerning Fred H. Blume's life and work and a few comments about my treatment of the translation.
+Therefore, it will suffice for the purposes of this introduction to Justice Blume's translation to offer the reader the following chronology of important events concerning Fred H. Blume's life and work and a few comments about my treatment of the translation.

 - 1875: Born Friedrich Heinrich Blume in Winzlar, Germany on Jan.
-9. - 1887: Immigrates to the U.S., by himself, to join his elder brother, Wilhelm. - 1892: Settles in Audubon, Iowa where he works & completes high school. - 1895: Enrolls at the State University of Iowa. - 1898: Graduates, Phi Beta Kappa. - 1899: Admitted to the practice of law in Iowa. - 1905: Moves, with his wife, to practice law in Sheridan, Wyoming. - 1907: Begins political career. - 1912: Backs Theodore Roosevelt's Bull Moose party; when it fails, decides to retire from politics; begins reading history of Western civilization & building extensive library on the subject. - 1919: Learns there is no English translation of Justinian's Code. - 1920: Appears to have begun his Code translation. - 1921: Appointed to Wyoming Supreme Court. - 1923/24: Completes first draft of translation. - 1929: Has revised version typed; teaches Roman law at Northwestern University Law School at the invitation of Dean John Wigmore. - 1933: Receives letter from Clyde Pharr asking him to join Pharr's "Project for a Variorum Translation into English of the Entire Body of Roman Law," with
+9. - 1887: Immigrates to the U.S., by himself, to join his elder brother, Wilhelm. - 1892: Settles in Audubon, Iowa where he works and completes high school. - 1895: Enrolls at the State University of Iowa. - 1898: Graduates, Phi Beta Kappa. - 1899: Admitted to the practice of law in Iowa. - 1905: Moves, with his wife, to practice law in Sheridan, Wyoming. - 1907: Begins political career. - 1912: Backs Theodore Roosevelt's Bull Moose party; when it fails, decides to retire from politics; begins reading history of Western civilization and building extensive library on the subject. - 1919: Learns there is no English translation of Justinian's Code. - 1920: Appears to have begun his Code translation. - 1921: Appointed to Wyoming Supreme Court. - 1923/24: Completes first draft of translation. - 1929: Has revised version typed; teaches Roman law at Northwestern University Law School at the invitation of Dean John Wigmore. - 1933: Receives letter from Clyde Pharr asking him to join Pharr's "Project for a Variorum Translation into English of the Entire Body of Roman Law," with Blume's translation of the Code to be used as the basis for the Project's version of that document. - 1938: Addresses Riccobono Seminar on The Code of Justinian, and its Value. - 1939: Ceases work on the Code translation as his hopes for publication fade.

-1 Michael Golden, Journey to the Pole: The Life and Times of Fred H. Blume, Justice of the Wyoming Supreme Court, 28 LAND & WATER LAW REVIEW 195 (1993) and 28 LAND & WATER LAW REVIEW 511 (1993).
+Michael Golden, Journey to the Pole: The Life and Times of Fred H. Blume, Justice of the Wyoming Supreme Court, 28 LAND & WATER LAW REVIEW 195 (1993) and 28 LAND & WATER LAW REVIEW 511 (1993).

-2 Timothy Kearley, Justice Fred Blume and the Translation of Justinian's Code, 99 LAW LIB.
+&lt;sup>2 Timothy Kearley, Justice Fred Blume and the Translation of Justinian's Code, 99 LAW LIB.
 J. 525 (2007).